-XPOVIO became commercially available to patients in the U.S. beginning in July 2019 and was approved for a second indication in June 2020.
-The commercialization of XPOVIO is being supported by approximately 70 Karyopharm sales representatives and nurse liaisons as well as KaryForwardTM, an extensive patient and healthcare provider support program.
+The commercialization of XPOVIO, for both the multiple myeloma and the DLBCL indications, is being supported by approximately 70 sales representatives and nurse liaisons as well as KaryForwardTM, an extensive patient and healthcare provider support program.
 Our commercial efforts are also being supplemented by patient support initiatives coordinated by our dedicated network of participating specialty pharmacy providers.

-As of June 30, 2020, nearly 3,200 XPOVIO prescriptions have been filled since launch, driven by strong demand from both academic and community-based physicians.
-Net product sales for XPOVIO were \$34.7 million for the six months ended June 30, 2020.
-XPOVIO sales have been driven by a combination of new patient starts and prescription refills.
+As of September 30, 2020, nearly 4,200 XPOVIO prescriptions have been filled since launch, driven by strong demand from both academic and community-based physicians.
+Net product sales for XPOVIO were \$56.0 million and \$12.8 million for the nine months ended September 30, 2020 and 2019, respectively.

-We plan to continue to build upon XPOVIO's early commercial success in the late-line relapsed or refractory multiple myeloma market by educating physicians, healthcare providers and patients about XPOVIO's clinical profile and unique mechanism of action.
-Based on the positive results from the BOSTON trial, which we announced in early March 2020, our commercial team is preparing for XPOVIO's potential expansion into the second line relapsed or refractory multiple myeloma market, subject to the FDA's review and approval of our sNDA based on the data from the BOSTON trial, which was accepted by the FDA in July 2020.
-Finally, following the FDA approval of XPOVIO to treat patients with DLBCL, in June 2020 we began to sell XPOVIO in this indication to hematologists and oncologists in the U.S. with our existing field sales force.
+We plan to continue to build upon XPOVIO's early commercial success in the late-line relapsed or refractory multiple myeloma market by continuing to educate physicians, healthcare providers and patients about XPOVIO's clinical profile and unique mechanism of action.
+Based on the positive results from the BOSTON trial, which we announced in early March 2020, our commercial team is preparing for XPOVIO's potential expansion into the second line multiple myeloma market, subject to the FDA's review and approval of our sNDA based on the data from the BOSTON trial, which has been assigned a March 19, 2021 PDUFA date.